 - Robert Hannigan, GCHQ’s Director, address Stonewall’s Workplace Conference and publicly apologises for the service’s historic treatment of LGBT people.

 - North Carolina introduces a law – HB2 – which forces people to use public toilets or changing facilities that correspond with the gender they were assigned at birth.
 Many celebrities speak out and cancel scheduled appearances in protest.

 - Same-sex civil unions are recognised in Italy.

 - 49 people are killed and 53 people injured after a gunman opens fire in the LGBT nightclub Pulse, in Orlando.
 London and other major cities across the world hold vigils to show solidarity with the victims.

-- Justine Greening announces she is gay on London’s Pride day, becoming the first openly gay female in the Conservative Cabinet.
+- Justine Greening announces she is in a same-sex relationship on London’s Pride day, making her the first out LGBT female cabinet member

 - President Obama declares the Stonewall Inn America’s first national monument to LGBT rights.